 - Iron and ironing board

-For this project, you can also consider purchasing a block printing starter kit .
-They're perfect if you're a newbie, and come with all the tools needed to get started in block printing.
+For this project, you may want to purchase a block printing starter kit .
+They're perfect for newbies, and come with all the tools needed to get started in block printing.

 1. Cut the Block

-First, you'll cut down your large speedy carve block into smaller pieces: With a pen, draw a line 1½ inches away from the edge of the block.
-Then gently cut along the line with the box cutter.
-Cut with up and down motions and try not to pull on block, as this will warp the material.
-You'll end up with a rectangle 1½ inches wide.
+First, you need to cut down your large speedy-carve block into smaller pieces.
+With a pen, draw a line 1½" away from the edge of the block.
+Gently cut along the line with a box cutter.
+Cut with up and down motions and try not to pull on block, as this can warp the material.
+You should end up with a rectangle 1½" wide.

-Now cut that rectangle down into a square that is 1½ inches by 1½ inches.
-This is the block you'll carve to form your stamp!
+From there, cut that rectangle down into a square that is 1½" x 1½".
+This is the block you'll carve to form your stamp.

 2. Draw Diagonally

-Use the ruler and draw a line diagonally across the block, from one corner to the other.
+Use the ruler and draw a line diagonally across the square block, from one corner to the other.
 Repeat and draw additional parallel lines.
-The lines can be randomly placed or have exact measurements between them, it totally depends on what feels right for you (and how Type A you are).
+The lines can be randomly placed or have exact measurements between them — it totally depends on what feels right for you.

 3. Get in the Groove

-Break out the box cutter and cut the block in half diagonally to make two triangles.
+With the box cutter, cut the block in half diagonally to make two triangles.
 You technically only need one to make the design shown here, so set the other aside as a backup!

 5. Practice, Practice, Practice!